 Students must provide two personal statements in the Centralized Application Service for Physician Assistants (CASPA).
 Your first essay should be a personal statement focusing on why you want to become a PA.
 The second essay should reflect the mission of the PA Studies program and commitment to diversity, equity and inclusion.

 Healthcare Provider BLS Certification

-Applicants must upload a valid Healthcare Provider BLS Certification from the American Heart Association to the CASPA application.
+Applicants must upload a valid Healthcare Provider Basic Life Support (BLS) Certification from the American Heart Association to the CASPA application.

 Letters of Recommendation

 Submit three letters of recommendation including one (1) from a former college/university instructor, one (1) from a supervisor of the required patient care experience and one (1) character reference describing your commitment to leadership and service.